mikavilpas/plover-finnish/doc/english-steno-differences.md

 lot of packed meaning.

 In Finnish, words are most often based on a root word, with many affixes added to it, in order to give it additional meaning.
-This is very much in contrast to English, which uses multiple words instead of affixes.

 | Finnish          | English                                     |
 | ----             | ----                                        |